-Samsung Pay vs Google Pay: Which Is Best in 2022?
+Samsung Pay vs. Google Pay 2022: Which Is Best?

-Near field communication, or NFC, technology is what lets you make contactless payments at the store using your smartphone, and it’s become one of the world’s most preferred payment methods.
+Near field communication, or NFC, technology is what lets you make contactless payments at the store using your smartphone, and it has become one of the world’s most preferred payment methods.
 By tapping a button on your device or tapping your device at the point of purchase, you can buy any product or service.
-Nowadays, several digital wallets systems use NFC technology, including Samsung Pay and Google Pay.
+Several digital wallets systems use NFC technology, including Samsung Pay and Google Pay.